Ndhlovu1/django-crud-api-system/README.md

 > pipenv install django
 ```

-##### You should receive now be in a virtaul environment with the name of the containing folder you are in (Screenshort below)
+##### You should receive now be in a virtual environment with the name of the containing folder you are in (Screenshort below)

 ```shell
 # Activate the virtual environment